 Publication of third party material – including media releases – on the site by allmediascotland.com follows moderation.
 This is primarily to avoid the publication of spelling or grammatical errors, plus material that might be considered defamatory, offensive or libellous.
 It is not, and nor can it ever be, a pledge to check ‘facts’.

 We therefore cannot vouch for the accuracy of third party material that is approved for publication and cannot be held responsible for the consequences of such third party material being incomplete or inaccurate, either at the time of publication or having become so in the future.

 For clarity, our media release service is for the purposes of self-promotion – leaving it to readers to detect any temptation to exaggerate.
 Releases that criticise third parties – implying the provision of a right to reply, which is not possible – face being denied approval for publication.

-And should it be considered necessary to refer in a media release to the likes of third party reports, regulations, etc, then – as a reassurance of their existence to the reader, and to save readers having to search for the material themselves – then such references should be accompanied by links to the relevant information.
+And should it be considered necessary to refer in a media release to the likes of third party reports, regulations, etc, (including claims of being the first, No.1, etc) then – as a reassurance of their existence to the reader, and to save readers having to search for the material themselves – then such references should be accompanied by links to the relevant information.

 With particular regard to the media release forwarding service that we offer, we reserve the right to limit or deny the forwarding of media releases to all, some or individual media outlets and journalists.

 We do not necessarily endorse the views contained in any of the columns we have commissioned.